mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/README.md

 - Configure the cluster
 - Generate token files

-Once finished, the following variables can be used in your tests by sourcing `secrets-export.sh` in this
+Once finished, the following variables can be used in your tests by sourcing `secrets-export.sh` in the `$DRIVERS_TOOLS/.evergreen/auth_oidc` folder.
-folder:

 ```bash
 OIDC_DOMAIN         # The domain associated with the Workforce Provider in Atlas